-If we feel that your production is likely to impact on residents and businesses around the filming location we would request that they are notified of your activity by letter at least seven days in advance of filming.
+If we feel that your production is likely to impact on residents and businesses around the filming location, we request they are notified of your activity by letter at least seven days in advance of filming.
 You should include your contact details in this letter and encourage people to get in touch if they have any concerns about your proposals.